Buying Marijuana Seeds in United States 20202020 Laws on Using, Possessing, Growing, and Buying Cannabis Seeds in USA.

 Selling & Growing Cannabis Recreationally: Differences Within the USA

 In states with legalized cannabis, just as with possessing and using weed, laws governing growing and buying cannabis seeds differ from state to state.
-Under D.C. law, for example,an adult (21 years and older) can cultivate up to six marijuana plants in one location for recreational purposes.
+Under D.C. law, for example,an adult (21 years and older) can cultivate up to six marijuana plants with only three plants being mature at a time in one location for recreational purposes.
 Also, you can transfer up to one ounce of weed as an adult to another adult, but marijuana sales are still illegal there.
 So gift away if you live in D.C., but don’t allow any money to change hands!

 Meanwhile, in Oregon, you can only grow up to four plants for recreational reasons.
 Also, to cultivate at home, you must pay fees, and the marijuana odor must be controlled in a manner such that the public does not notice it.
 Selling cannabis without a license is forbidden there, as in most states with legalized pot.